gmeks/myUplinkSmartConnect/README.md

 > Yes, if you restart the service/docker after the target schedule change time ( But before midnight), it will force a schedule update.

 ## Setup Homeassistant sensor, in configuration.yml

+Please note from my personal experimentation most of the values that the heater is reporting is best case just guessing.
+You can trust how much energi its using or has used.

 18760NE2240322014631 needs to be replaced with the ID of your hotwater heater, simplest way to find out is to just read the console output of this application*